Genuine and spurious (non-)ergodicity in single particle tracking: Introduction

-offering a robust and consistent framework for evaluating genuine (non-)ergodicity in both stationary and nonstationary processes.
-Especially, when the process has stationary increments, the MSI reduces to the MSD.
 The MSI is essentially the structure function introduced by Kolmogorov in his study of Gaussian, self-similar processes with stationary, power-law-correlated increments—commonly referred to as Wiener spirals \cite{kolmogorov1940}.
 Such processes have been employed in the analysis of locally homogeneous and isotropic turbulence \cite{kolmogorov1941a,kolmogorov1941b}, providing a statistical characterization of turbulent flows.
-Kolmogorov's pioneering work laid the foundation for later advancements, particularly the 1968 work my Mandelbrot and Van Ness in which they formulated an explicit integral representation of these processes---termed fractional Brownian motion (FBM) \cite{mandelbrot1968}.
+Kolmogorov's pioneering work laid the foundation for later advancements, particularly the 1968 work by Mandelbrot and Van Ness in which they formulated an explicit integral representation of these processes---termed fractional Brownian motion (FBM) \cite{mandelbrot1968}.
 Today, FBM is recognized as a canonical example of a Gaussian process with long-range correlations, characterized by the Hurst exponent $H$ \cite{mishura2008}; for $H=1/2$, FBM reduces to classical BM.
-Notably, FBM exhibits stationary and ergodic increments (FBM itself is nonstationary and thus nonergodic)---properties that can be effectively evaluated through the MSI and TAMSD. \textit{In contrast, similar to BM, the equivalence of MSD and TAMSD traditionally used in the SPT framework, falsely suggest ergodicity for FBM} \cite{metz2014a}.
+Notably, FBM exhibits stationary and ergodic increments (FBM itself is nonstationary and thus nonergodic)---properties that can be effectively evaluated through the MSI and TAMSD. \textit{In contrast, similar to BM, the equivalence of MSD and TAMSD traditionally used in the SPT framework, falsely suggests ergodicity for FBM} \cite{metz2014a}.
 This example highlights the limitations of the traditional viewpoint and demonstrates the advantages of an MSI-based analysis for investigating ergodic behavior.

 In particular, the MSI is instrumental in understanding the phenomenon of "ultraweak ergodicity breaking" \cite{godec2013,jeon2023,wei2025}, where a process demonstrates the same scaling behavior in both the MSD and TAMSD, yet with differing prefactors (see also \cite{zumofen}).
 While this mismatch breaks the MSD-TAMSD equivalence---signaling that the process itself is nonergodic---the increments can still exhibit asymptotic stationarity at long times, as revealed by the MSI for FBM in the form of a Riemann-Liouville fractional integral (RL-FBM) \cite{lim2001}, and for L{\'e}vy walks \cite{froemberg2013a}.